-I am an imperfectionist, anything and everything that arises today can be written down, anything and everything that arises is a gift from my basic wealth, is bringing me closer to the truth, could be part of the message I want to convey, even if it’s a poop joke.
+I am an imperfectionist, anything and everything that arises today can be written down, anything and everything that arises is a gift that brings me closer to the truth, and could be part of the message I want to convey, even if it’s a poop joke.

 9. A collection of reflections from Brene Brown:

 Owning our story and loving ourselves through that process is the bravest thing that we will ever do.
 Perfectionism is a self-destructive and addictive belief system that fuels this primary thought: If I look perfect and do everything perfectly, I can avoid or minimize the painful feelings of shame, judgment, and blame.
 [On the other hand], Vulnerability is the birthplace of love, belonging, joy, courage, empathy, and creativity.
 It is the source of hope, empathy, accountability, and authenticity.
 If we want greater clarity in our purpose or deeper and more meaningful spiritual lives, vulnerability is the path.